fluxcd/website/content/en/flux/get-started.md

 ✔ bootstrap finished
 ```

-The bootstrap command above does following:
+The bootstrap command above does the following:

-- Creates a git repository `fleet-infra` on your GitHub account
+- Creates a git repository `fleet-infra` on your GitHub account.
-- Adds Flux component manifests to the repository
+- Adds Flux component manifests to the repository.
-- Deploys Flux Components to your Kubernetes Cluster
+- Deploys Flux Components to your Kubernetes Cluster.
-- Configures Flux components to track the path `/clusters/my-cluster/` in the repository
+- Configures Flux components to track the path `/clusters/my-cluster/` in the repository.

 ## Clone the git repository